MercadoLibre to almost triple investment in Mexico to $1.1 billion this year

 The investment will help MercadoLibre double its warehouse space and boost fintech services such as consumer credit, the company said in a statement, adding that it will create more than 4,700 jobs.

+“If we don’t speed up (investment), we would have various bottlenecks,” he told a news conference.

+Geisen added that he expected the company to post double-digit growth in Mexico this year, closer to pre-pandemic figures, after revenue grew more than 100% in the third and fourth quarters of 2020, year-on-year.

-In the fourth quarter of 2020, Mexico exceeded MercadoLibre’s home market of Argentina in terms of items sold and the company has steadily ramped up its Mexico delivery network, recently opening a fourth distribution center, a 60,000-square-meter site in the northern state of Nuevo Leon.
+Mexico also exceeded MercadoLibre’s home market of Argentina in terms of items sold in the fourth quarter of 2020, and the company has steadily ramped up its Mexico delivery network, recently opening a fourth distribution center, a 60,000-square-meter site in the northern state of Nuevo Leon.

 By the end of last year, MercadoLibre operated 210,000 square meters (2,260,421 square feet) of warehouse space, mostly on the outskirts of Mexico’s populous capital.